What is a first MTP joint fusion?

 A foot and ankle orthopaedic surgeon can determine the severity of

 the condition.
-Before considering surgery, you should try non-surgical treatment such as changing your activities and shoes or steroid injections.
-You also can try wearing a shoe with a rounded bottom or using carbon shoe inserts that limit joint
+Before considering surgery, you should try non-surgical treatment such as modifying your activities or taking steroid injections.
+You also can try wearing a different type of shoe, such as one with a rounded bottom, or using carbon shoe inserts that limit joint

 motion.